catboost/catboost/catboost/spark/catboost4j-spark/README.md

 Known limitations
 -----------------

-* Scala 2.12 is not supported.
-Work in progress.
 * Windows is not supported.
 Work in progress.
 * PySpark is not supported.
 Work in progress.
 * GPU is not supported.
 Work in progress.